Skip to main content

 If the Consumption or Sales tax payment for a period has been deferred, then the deferred amount can be added back via a journal in the tax liability account.

 Example: The Consumption tax for a company is typically due quarterly.
 However, a recent government deferral scheme allows the company to defer the payment of this year’s Quarter 3 consumption tax until Quarter 4.
-To account for this deferral, the tax would remain set up according to the automatic quarterly payment scheme and a journal entry would be made.
+To account for this deferral, the tax would remain set up according to the automatic quarterly payment scheme, and a journal entry would be made.

 The month that Quarter 3’s consumption taxes were paid, the automatic payment would occur with the Tax Liability account being paid down by the matching Cash amount.
 Using a journal, you would add back the Tax Liability and Cash amounts in the same month.
 At the end of Quarter 4, the entire Tax Liability amount would then be paid down by the matching cash amount.
-Journals could also be used to pay down the amount prior to the Quarter 4 consumption tax payment.
+Journals could also be used to pay down the amount before the Quarter 4 consumption tax payment.

 Did this answer your question?